cisagov/ScubaGear/docs/adr/0001-scuba-diff.md

 - Policy IDs carry a per-policy version suffix (`MS.AAD.1.1v1`) that increments when the policy's *meaning* changes.
-- ScubaGear is mid-flight consolidating many `Defender` / `EXO` / `Teams` policies into a new `SecuritySuite` product, reworking the policies and their assessments; a diff can span that consolidation.
 - The `Requirement` field embeds HTML indicator markup.
 - `Result` is effectively an open string set (`Pass`, `Fail`, `Warning`, `N/A`, plus `Error`/`Omitted` from report post-processing, and potentially new values